dmckinnon/dmckinnon.github.io/_posts/2022-08-17-The-Witch-King-Armour.markdown

 ---
 ["The spikes somehow evoke the crown of thorns.
 I don't know quite what that means"](https://youtu.be/HF2sQtH7WpE?t=84)

-I actualyl started making the gauntlets for the Witch King back in 2018, and then put them aside for a while because it was difficult and I didn't like how it was turning out.
+I actually started making the gauntlets for the Witch King back in 2018, and then put them aside for a while because it was difficult and I didn't like how it was turning out.
 Came back to it late 2019 while I was doing the mace, and started on that notable helmet:

 And then once that was done, got inspiration to finish the gauntlets, and do the cape, other scraps of armour, and polish the whole look off.